MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 3. Select a region closest to you.

+4. Optionally choose an **Elastic Stack version**.

+> [!TIP]
-4. Notice the **Elastic Stack version**.
-The latest should be available, which is the recommended version.
-Keep in mind that updating versions is trouble free and coordinated by the Elasticsearch services.
+> The latest version available is always displayed, though can be altered.
+Keep in mind that updating versions at a later time is trouble free and coordinated by the Elasticsearch services.

 5. Choose the type of deployment.